FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 #### Create Kubernetes Cluster

-We can use either managed K8s like AKS, EKS  or self-managed k8s like kubeadm etc., in this workshop, let's use AKS.
+We can use either managed Kubernetes services like AKS (Azure Kubernetes Service) or EKS (Amazon Elastic Kubernetes Service), or self-managed Kubernetes clusters like those created with kubeadm.
+In this workshop, we will use AKS.

-We will create aks VNET and Fortiweb VNET in same resourceGroup, in reality, you can also create them in different resourceGroup.
+We will create an AKS VNET and a FortiWeb VNET in the same resource group.
+In a real-world scenario, you can also create them in different resource groups.

 **create aks VNET and subnet**